Reviews You Can Rely On

 Worst240960

-Your operating costs are going to depend on how much you use your filter.
-With the Pur Plus Vertical Faucet, you can easily turn the filter on and off with a switch, so you can get filtered water only when you need it.
+Of course, your operating costs depend on how much you use your filter and how many people are in your household.
+With the Pur Plus Vertical Faucet, you can easily turn the filter on and off with a switch, so you can get filtered water only when you need it, rather than running all tap water through the filter as with an RO system.
 Paying attention to this can save you a little money on filter replacements.
-Of course, if you live in a busier household, you might need to replace filters more often.

 Should You Buy the Pur Plus Vertical Faucet?